lingtalfi/Light/personal/mydoc/pages/route.md

              So for static routes, this array is just empty.
              This array can also be used to generate the url out of a (dynamic) route pattern (if you know what variables does a route pattern contains).
+- host: string=null.
+The host associated to this route.
+Null means the default host.
+This could be used in an application with subdomains for instance.
+- is_secure_protocol: bool=true.
+Whether to use https or http protocol.